Saint Joseph As Baby Daddy: An Illustrated Medieval Guide

-As we move from the outer sections of the altarpiece towards the centre, the sculptural forms go from flattened relief to three dimensions.
+As we move from the outer sections of the altarpiece towards the center, the sculptural forms go from flattened relief to three dimensions.
 The outer wings show bas-relief, the inner wings show high relief, and the central sculptures are almost fully rounded figures.
-In a similar sweeping movement, the life-like full colour of the outer edges turns to golden gilding towards the centre of the piece.
-In the allegorical interpretation of colours in the Middle Ages, this most valuable metal (gold) symbolized the eternal light of heaven and it is these rays that bathe the central scene.
+In a similar sweeping movement, the life-like full color of the outer edges turns to gilding towards the center of the piece.
+In the allegorical interpretation of colors in the Middle Ages, this most valuable metal (gold) symbolized the eternal light of heaven and it is these rays that bathe the central scene.

-Production required a large workshop of craftspeople including skilled, specialised painters and gilders.
+Production required a large workshop of craftspeople including skilled, specialized painters and gilders.
 The extensive use of gilding helps explain the cost.
 It is speculated that the altarpiece costs eventually ran to 2808 florins, roughly equivalent to the entire city budget for one year!

 When Veit Stoss moved to Krakow, he found a grand and prosperous city.
-Diplomacy and economic stability had created an affluent and culturally vibrant country in a period that was later to be known as Poland’s ‘Golden Age’.
-Veit Stoss’ rise as an artist was meteoric and he became a free-man of the city.
-The St. Mary altarpiece was his largest commission and he remained in demand right up until his sudden departure from Krakow in 1496.
+Diplomacy and economic stability had created an affluent and culturally vibrant country in a period that was later to be known as Poland’s Golden Age.
+Veit Stoss’ rise as an artist was meteoric and he became a free man of the city.
+The St. Mary’s altarpiece was his largest commission and he remained in demand right up until his sudden departure from Krakow in 1496.

 The dramatic story of the altarpiece, however, does not end there.
-Several weeks before the outbreak of WWII, fearing damage or theft of artworks, city art historians took measures to secure the altarpiece.
-After 450 years in St. Mary’s, it was partially disassembled and hidden in crates within cellars in Krakow and Sandomierz.
+Several weeks before the outbreak of World War II, fearing damage or theft of artworks, city art historians took measures to secure the altarpiece.
+After 450 years in St. Mary’s Basilica, it was partially disassembled and hidden in crates within cellars in Krakow and Sandomierz.

-In a further twist, Polish prisoners, held in the castle, discovered the looted masterpiece and managed to get messages to the Polish resistance about the location of their revered altarpiece.
-It was retrieved after the war ended, miraculously unharmed despite heavy bombing of the castle.
+In a further twist, Polish prisoners held in the castle discovered the looted masterpiece and managed to get messages to the Polish resistance about the location of their revered altarpiece.
+It was retrieved after the war ended, miraculously unharmed despite the heavy bombing of the castle.